BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 ## 1.0 INTRODUCTION

 The product we are testing is called 'The Pixel Wizard'.
-It is a 2D game inspired from games such as Shovel Knight and skyrim.
+It is a 2D game inspired from games such as Shovel Knight and Skyrim.
 In the game the player will play as a Pixel Wizard who will have to navigate his/her way through increasingly difficult levels featuring new enemies and boss stages.

 > The players weapon will be magic fireballs that they will shoot using Left mouse click or the R key.
 On mobile it will be done using a dedicated button.

 > The player will have 5 HP meaning they can be hit 5 times before dying.

-> Each level will have health pickups in order for the player to regenerate health increasing the players survivability.
+> Each level will have health pickups for the player to regenerate health increasing the players survivability.

-> The player will be able to pause the game at any time and be able to edit game settings , exit , save and resume the game.
+> The player will be able to pause the game at any time and be able to edit game settings, exit , save and resume the game.

-> The player will be able to move , jump and crouch using the generic 'WASD' controls.
-There will be dedicated buttons for the movement on the mobile verison.
+> The player will be able to move, jump and crouch using the generic 'WASD' controls.
+There will be dedicated buttons for the movement on the mobile version.

 ## 2.0 OBJECTIVES AND TASKS
 ### 2.1 Objectives

-We devided our team into small groups and assigned them all different tasks as listed in section 2.2.
-We will use microsoft teams and github to communicate and share work.
+We divided our team into small groups and assigned them all different tasks as listed in section 2.2.
+We will use Microsoft teams and GitHub to communicate and share work.
 With our service agreement we agreed to have it due by the end of 2020.

 ### 2.2 Tasks

-There are several taks to be done in the project.
+There are several tasks to be done in the project.

 * Testing the UI to ensure it functions as expected.
-* Testing the enemies in game to ensure they function as expected. e.g. Follow the player , Attack the player
+* Testing the enemies in game to ensure they function as expected. e.g. Follow the player, Attack the player
-* Post testing the game by releasing the game as a beta to the public , granting us user acceptance testing.
+* Post testing the game by releasing the game as a beta to the public, granting us user acceptance testing.
 This black box testing allows us to get more views on the game.
 * Set up a bug reporting system for the beta in order to get feedback from the public.

 ## 3.0 SCOPE
 ### General

-*In game..*
+*In game...*

 >Upon picking up health items the players health will be increased if not on full health.

->If the player touches an enemy or is hit by a projectile they will receive damage.
+>If the player touches an enemy or is hit by a projectile, they will receive damage.

->If the player gets to 0 HP they will receive a Game over screen.
+>If the player gets to 0 HP, they will receive a Game over screen.

 >The players controls will work as intended.

->Upon pressing the fire button the player will fire a fire ball projectile instantly.
+>Upon pressing the fire button, the player will fire a fire ball projectile instantly.

-*In Menus..*
+*In Menus...*

 >Game exits when 'Quit' button is selected.